 Ripley Housing Authority communicates with its residents on an ongoing basis.
-The Housing Authority meets with its residents on a quarterly basis to discuss any issues that are resident related.
-Residents are also provided information concerning modernization activities.
+The Housing Authority meets with its residents to discuss any issues that are resident related.
+Residents are also provided information concerning Modernization activities.
 Residents are invited to express any ideas they have that will improve the housing developments.
-Ripley Housing Authority will continue to conduct these activities and willmake every effort to assure that residents are treated politely and with respect.
+Ripley Housing Authority will continue to conduct these activities and will make every effort to assure that residents are treated politely and with respect.